-"I grew my first business off the back of free publicity and I now teach other business owners how to navigate the world of the mass media to increase their brand awareness, cement themselves as an authority in their industry and become the ‘go-to’!”
+"I grew my first business off the back of free publicity, and I now teach other business owners how to navigate the world of the mass media to increase their brand awareness, cement themselves as an authority in their industry, and become the ‘go-to’!”

-For example, say a journalist needs to speak to a pet specialist for a quote to go in their latest article on how to travel with dogs.
-They just need to put out a pitch on either site detailing the kind of expert and quote they need.
-If a veterinarian or pet blogger sees their pitch in the regular newsletter, then they can reach out with their expert knowledge.
+For example, say a journalist needs to speak to a pet specialist to get a quote for their latest article on how to safely travel with dogs.
+All they have to do is set up a pitch on either site detailing the kind of expert and quote they need.
+If a veterinarian or pet blogger sees their pitch in the regular newsletter, they can then reach out to share their expert knowledge.

-There are hundreds, if not thousands, of journalists regularly posting pitches every day on these sites.
-They cover every industry, so no matter your specialism, you should be able to offer your wisdom to someone at some point.
+There are hundreds, if not thousands, of journalists regularly posting pitches every day on these kinds of sites.
+They cover every industry — so no matter your niche — you should be able to offer your wisdom to someone at some point.

-Engaging your philanthropic side can also help you gain some free media coverage.
-Local newspapers love it when small businesses give back to the community, so getting involved with a nearby charity should gain you some good press.
+Pro Tip: Engaging your philanthropic side can also help you gain some free media coverage.
+Local newspapers love it when small businesses give back to the community, so getting involved with a nearby charity should result in some good press.

 Sometimes you have to spend money in order to increase brand awareness.
 Tash Velkou, a Freelance Marketer, believes that the country you operate in could be a huge factor in brand awareness spend:

 “If your target market is everyone (say you sell milk) and you want to use broad channels that reach everyone, this can be expensive.
-If you're in a ore niche industry — let's say dentists, it can be less- although you generally spend more per impression to get access to that niche market.
+If you're in a more niche industry — let's say dentists — it can be less.
+Although you generally spend more per impression to get access to that niche market.

-“If you're posting 3 posts a week and not putting media behind them you would be better doing one post per month and spreading your media spend over the month — depending on your message of course.
+“If you're posting 3 posts a week and not putting media behind them you would be better doing one post per month and spreading your media spend over the month — depending on your message, of course.
 Earned media is great for positioning your brand's quality but it takes a lot of personal brand building and making meaningful connections which can be hard if you're time poor or don't have a comms/media team/agency.

 “In my opinion, there is no limit to increasing brand awareness.
 But still, it depends on the decided or allocated budget for a business owner or salesperson who is responsible for the financial expenses of the business.

-Is it something that can be done cheaply or will you need a big budget?
-Both perspectives can be happening but at one time either go with a big budget or go with a cheaper budget.
-The reason is that all businesses are not the same thus the expense of the budget will also be different for every industry or business.
+“Is it something that can be done cheaply or will you need a big budget?
+Both perspectives can be happening but at one time.
+So, either go with a big budget or go with a cheaper budget.
+The reason?
+All businesses are not the same, thus the expense of the budget will also be different for every industry or business.

-So, the budget is depending on many factors such as type of the business, targeted audience, targeted region, the scope of the product or service, etc. and based on these and other factors anyone can decide the budget for brand awareness.”
+“So, the budget is dependent on many factors, such as type of the business, targeted audience, targeted region, the scope of the product or service, etc., and based on these and other factors, you should be able to decide on a reasonable budget for increasing brand awareness.”

 “From this spend of $200, we average 50 leads, of which 5-10 will convert to a sale.
 This means from every $1 of marketing we expend on Instagram, we see a 5x-10x return.
-We've previously used Facebook and Google are secondary advertising tools, but the value of each of these far underwhelms the returns we've seen from Instagram over the last 2+ years.”
+We've previously used Facebook and Google as secondary advertising tools, but the value of each of these far underwhelms the returns we've seen from Instagram over the last 2+ years.”

 So, figuring out the social platform which is best suited to your own brand can help you squeeze out even more ROI.

-Make the Most of Your Available Budget
+The Bottom Line: Make the Most of Your Available Budget

 “The first thing is impression share.
 If you’re already achieving 100% impression share in your account and you’re not limited by budget, then you’ve already hit your limit.
 To get around this, you’ll need to expand your keyword pool or look to add more budget to other platforms.

-The second thing is diversifying your advertising platforms.
+“The second thing is diversifying your advertising platforms.
 Brand awareness is beneficial if users are able to see your ad as often as possible.
-To achieve this, you’ll need to look at using other platforms like Facebook/Instagram, LinkedIn, YouTube, Google Display and many more.
+To achieve this, you’ll need to look at using other platforms like Facebook/Instagram, LinkedIn, YouTube, Google Display, and many more.
 The more places your ads are showing up, the better brand awareness you’ll have."